Ranunculus: Splitting of the genus

 Molecular investigation of the genus has revealed that Ranunculus is not monophyletic with respect to a number of other recognized genera in the family—e.g. Ceratocephala, Halerpestes, Hamadryas, Laccopetalum, Myosurus, Oxygraphis, Paroxygraphis and Trautvetteria.
-A proposal to split Ranunculus into several genera has thus been published in a new classification for the tribe Ranunculeae.
+A proposal to split Ranunculus into several genera has thus been published in a 2010 classification for the tribe Ranunculeae.
 The split (and often re-recognized) genera include Arcteranthis Greene, Beckwithia Jeps., Callianthemoides Tamura, Coptidium (Prantl) Beurl. ex Rydb., Cyrtorhyncha Nutt. ex Torr. & A.Gray, Ficaria Guett., Krapfia DC., Kumlienia E. Greene and Peltocalathos Tamura.
 Not all taxonomists and users accept this splitting of the genus, and it can alternatively be treated in the broad sense.

 Pharmacological activity

-The most common uses of Ranunculus species in traditional medicines are as a antirheumatic, as a rubefacient, and to treat intermittent fever.
+The most common uses of Ranunculus species in traditional medicines are as an antirheumatic, as a rubefacient, and to treat intermittent fever.
 The findings in some Ranunculus species of, for example, protoanemonin, anemonin, may justify the uses of these species against fever, rheumatism and rubefacient in Asian traditional medicines.